portableant/museologi.st/blog/2011-04-28-day-of-archaeology-2011.md

 voice!

-This innovative idea, follows on from the very successful &#8220;Day of Digital Humanities&#8221; and was dreamt up by Matthew Law and Lorna Richardson and was then built upon following a twitter conversation and subs
+This innovative idea, follows on from the very successful &#8220;Day of Digital Humanities&#8221; and was dreamt up by Matthew Law and Lorna Richardson and was then built upon following a Twitter conversation and subs

 The project is supported by: